Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-The Transition Assistance Program is a Congressionally mandated program all service members must complete prior to separating or retiring from the military.
-TAP is a four-step process which takes time to complete.
-Retirees should begin the process 24 months and Separatees 18 months prior to the anticipated Date of Separation.
+The Transition Assistance Program (TAP) is a Congressionally mandated program all service members must complete prior to separating or retiring from active duty.
+TAP is a four-step process which can take time to complete.
+Retirees should begin the process 24 months prior and Separatees 18 months prior to the anticipated Date of Separation.

-TAP provides service members with extensive information on career decision making, financial planning, current occupational and labor market conditions, resume and cover letter preparation, interviewing techniques, and much more.
-Partner agencies that contribute to TAP include: the Department of Veterans Affairs, the Department of Labor, the Small Business Administration, TRICARE, Legal, Finance, Medical, Transportation Management Office the Education Center, and the Air Force Reserve Recruiter.
+TAP provides service members with extensive information on career decision making, financial planning, current occupational/labor market conditions, resume/cover letter preparation, interviewing techniques, and much more.
+Partner agencies that contribute to TAP include: the Department of Veterans Affairs, the Department of Labor, the Small Business Administration, TRICARE, Legal, Finance, Medical, Transportation Management Office the Education Center, and the Air Force Reserve and Air National Guard Recruiter.

-To initiate the TAP process, visit the 52 FW TAP website: 52fss.com/tap
+To initiate the TAP process, visit the 52 Force Support Squadron, TAP website.

 The Education Center enhances mission accomplishment by offering advisement and counseling on CCAF, voluntary education programs and military tuition assistance.
 Additionally, the Education Center offers testing services for PME, CDC, DLPT and other educational testing.